Internet Predator Danger

 The Con Artist Will Lure With Flattery

-They began sharing long emails with one another, then chatting on another social networking site.
+They began sharing long emails, then chatting on another social networking site.
 In a matter of days, the conversation turned.
 He began making direct statements to her about the possibility of a relationship.
 He pulled at the core of her emotions and she became like a teenager, longing for his messages and fantasizing about a relationship with him.
 He told her how he longed for & admired her.
 She was consumed with feelings she hadn’t had in many years, yet at the same time, guilt & anger that she would allow herself to be taken in by this man she barely knew.
 But he began to reveal an understanding of her innermost thoughts that coincided exactly with her present situation.
 How could he know these things?
-She was smitten & felt this was a man who truly understood her needs & longing for affection.
+She was smitten and felt that this was a man who truly understood her needs & longing for affection.